 For optimum radial velocity calculation (1m/s) the radial velocity of the object has to be known within 2 km/s.
 The offline pipeline can be started by the user via the command offdrs.csh from the data reduction machine (whaldrs) at the telescope consolle.
 Its usage is self explanatory.
 Several recepies can be used, from sinple data visualization (visu) to cross correlation function (and RV) recalculation (new_ccf).
 The newly calculated cross correlation will be stored together with all other pipeline processed data and the filename will have the prefix new_ccf.

 - dark current values, order localization, flat fields, dispersion solution (for calibrations);

 - extracted spectrum (all modes)

-- precise radial velocity (only simultaneous Th reference);
+- precise radial velocity (simultaneous FP or Th reference);

-- cross correlation function (only simultaneous Th reference).
+- cross correlation function (simultaneous FP or Th reference).